leandronsp/adelnor/README.md

 ## Handling concurrency

-Currently Adelnor allows to run the server using different concurrency strategies.
+Currently Adelnor allows to run the server using different concurrency strategies, one at a time.

 ```ruby
 require './lib/adelnor/server'